AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-9.md

 ### Wait Wait ! yes party is not over yet

 If there is nothing in the V8 engine’s call stack, and everything has run, including the `nextTick` queue, callback queues, and all phases except the Poll phase, and if a file is still being read with an I/O callback pending execution, then the Event Loop will not keep running.
 It will stop and wait at the Poll phase instead of continuously running.
-This is an important concept to understand in Node.js, which is different from the Event Loop in web browsers
+This is an important concept to understand in Nodejs, which is different from the Event Loop in web browsers

 ### Improtant to know